- Tracy Gunn

 Bonds generally up to 200 X more readily with haemoglobin than oxygen and can take up to 12 hours to eliminate from your body.

-Generally, happens due to contaminated air from various oil derived hydrocarbons.
+Generally, this happens due to contaminated air from various oil-derived hydrocarbons.

-Bonds 200 x more with haemoglobin than oxygen
+Bonds 200 times more with haemoglobin than oxygen

-Up to 12 hours to eliminate from body
+Up to 12 hours to eliminate from the body

 Symptoms may include cherry red lips and nail beds, headache, nausea, weakness, clumsiness, confusion, narrow vision, and unconsciousness.